-- Use occasional over-the-counter baby Tylenol or ibuprofen, with your pediatrician’s OK.
+- Use occasional over-the-counter baby acetaminophen or ibuprofen, with your pediatrician’s OK.

 And an important note: No matter how attractive the item or the claims of its manufacturers, avoid teething necklaces or bracelets — worn by adults or babies — made of amber, wood, or silicone.
 These can quickly turn into choking hazards, and it’s just not worth it.

 When your baby cuts their first tooth usually says nothing about their development — as with most things baby, there’s such a wide range of totally OK.
 Most infants end up with a full set of baby teeth by the time they’re 3, regardless of when they cut that first tooth.

 But if your baby hasn’t cut a tooth by the time they’re 18 months, talk to your dentist.
 Ideally, you’ve already brought your baby to a pediatric dentist before age 1, as recommended by the American Academy of Pediatric Dentistry (and the American Dental Association and American Academy of Pediatrics, too).